Crowdfunding and VC: The Hybrid Approach That Works for Startups

 Start with crowdfunding to build market validation and customer relationships:

-Platform Selection: Choose crowdfunding platforms that align with your product type and target audience demographics.
+Platform Selection: Choose platforms aligning with your product type and target audience

-Campaign Preparation: Develop compelling campaign materials including videos, product demonstrations, and detailed project descriptions.
+Campaign Preparation: Develop compelling materials including videos and product demonstrations

-Community Building: Build email lists and social media followings before campaign launch to ensure initial momentum.
+Community Building: Build email lists and social followings before launch

 Phase 2: VC Preparation and Outreach